Welcome to Class Oaks Page!

 Below are some useful links to help you support your child at home.

 In Class Oak, we follow the behaviour traffic light system.
 All children start the day on green.
 If a child breaks one of our school rules they are given a reminder and asked to change their behaviour.
 If the child does not correct their behaviour we move their name down to orange.
 If there is still no improvement the child's name is moved to red.
 Children are given the opportunity to move up the traffic light system and we encourage children to work their way back up to green.
-If a child is on red and their behaviour does not improve they are sent for timeout in our partnered class.
+If a child is on red and their behaviour does not improve they are sent for time in on a different table in class.
+This allows the child to think about their behaviour and make a positive change.
+If there behaviour carries on in their time in session, the child will have timeout in our partnered class.

 Red cards are sent home if a child is on red at the end of the day or if they display extreme behaviour.
 If your child brings home a red card, please take the opportunity to talk to your child about their behaviour and sign and return the card.

-Green cards are sent home on a Friday to children that have displayed positive behaviour and finished the week without receiving a red card.
+Green cards are sent home on a Friday to children that have displayed positive behaviour and finished the week without moving off green on our behaviour ladder.
 It is an opportunity for both school and parents to celebrate positive behaviour.
 The children really enjoy receiving the cards and look forward to bringing them home.
 If you sign and return your child's green card, they are entered into a prize draw.

 Please encourage your child to bring their green card back into class on Monday mornings.